MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/05-ocr.md

 ## Use the Azure AI Vision SDK to read text from an image

-one of the features of the **Azure AI Vision SDK** is to read text from an image.
+One of the features of the **Azure AI Vision SDK** is to read text from an image.
 In this exercise, you'll complete a partially implemented client application that uses the Azure AI Vision SDK to read text from an image.

 1. The **read-text** folder contains a code file for the client application: